jkaye2012/organizing-chaos/content/posts/overcorrection.md

 The entire process is frustrating.
 Wanting to make a change often just isn't enough to actually make it happen, especially not in a way that _really_ sticks over time.

-Overcorrection usually has a negative connotation, but specifically when thinking about how to enact mindset changes I've found that intentional overcorrection of behaviors can be a powerful tool.
+Overcorrection usually has a negative connotation, but when used intentionally I believe it can be a powerful tool.
 One of the barriers that I've had personally to making mindset changes that stick is the [power of habit](https://www.charlesduhigg.com/the-power-of-habit).
 When we experience something that cues one of our ingrained habits, we have to find a way to fight our natural inclination to continue to do what we've always done.
 Especially for the kinds of work that we do every day, these